google/knative-gcp/docs/examples/pullsubscription/README.md

     kubectl delete --filename pullsubscription.yaml
     ```

-1. Delete the service used as the sink:
+1. Delete the `Service` used as the sink:

     ```shell
     kubectl delete --filename event-display.yaml